Combat Related Death Credit (code 25)

 - The service must have been on or after the date declared by the President of the United States by Executive Order as a combat zone, and on or before such designation is terminated by the President.

-If the return is being filed by a single person (or married filing separately), the credit is equal to the tax liability shown on line 22.
+If the return is being filed by a single person (or married filing separately), the credit is equal to your tax liability shown on line 22.
 Enter this amount on TC-40A, Part 4, using code 25

 If the return is being filed as married filing jointly (deceased service member and spouse), use the following calculation to determine the allowable credit.